-Figure 4-21 Dock Leveler Leg Assembly
+Figure 4-22 Dock Leveler Leg Assembly

-4-13.4 Leg (See Figure 4-21)
+4-13.4 Leg (See Figure 4-22)

 - a.
-To remove leg from trailer, disconnect the hydraulic supply at the front of the trailer. - b.
+To remove leg from trailer, disconnect the air supply at the gladhand.
+Bleed off any pressure existing in the system by cycling the master valve back and forth until air is no longer exhausted from the master cylinder. - b.
 Disconnect the hoses from the leg. - c.
 To disassemble leg, first remove the check valve assembly.
 Remove o-rings and back-up washer.
 Using a snap ring pliers, remove snap ring.
 Loosen hex screw. - d.
 Lift well tube off lower leg assembly.
 Lift piston rod to gain access to top of cylinder. - e.
 Remove four hex screws.
 Lift cylinder head retainer.
 A wire or rubber band may be used to hold to sprocket screwdriver, carefully remove spiral retaining ring.
 Lift piston rod assembly out of cylinder tube.
 Using a large snap ring pliers, remove heavy duty snap ring.
 Pull off piston, cylinder head, retaining ring and cylinder head retainer. - f.
 Before reassembling leg, remove all seals and wear rings.
 Clean all parts.
 Inspect all bearing surfaces and sealing surfaces for scratches, nicks or other defects, replace if necessary.
 Replace all wear rings and lightly lubricate all seals before reassembly.
 Carefully reassemble the leg reversing the order described above. - g.
 Return leg to trailer and reconnect all hoses.
 Apply grease to grease fitting and cycle legs fully several times to bleed air from system.
 Check oil level.